akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 From the **projects console**, you can manage who has the rights to **open** new requests on the Helpdesk.

-The Help Desk is handled using another tool called **JIRA Service Desk**, managed from the projects console.
+The Helpdesk is handled using another tool called **JIRA Service Desk**, managed from the projects console.

 Helpdesk access is given **per project**.

 Helpdesk access is made for each user by creating a separate account (**the authentification is not shared with the Portal**).

-The project manager from the customer and system Integrator can both add and remove access to project support for the contacts of their company.
+**The project manager from the customer and system Integrator can both add and remove access to project support** for the contacts of their company.

 # Access the support in the projects console